huggingface/diffusers/docs/source/en/using-diffusers/loading.md

 pipe = DiffusionPipeline.from_pretrained(repo_id, use_safetensors=True)
 ```

-You can also load a checkpoint with it's specific pipeline class.
+You can also load a checkpoint with its specific pipeline class.
 The example above loaded a Stable Diffusion model; to get the same result, use the [`StableDiffusionPipeline`] class:

 ```python
 from diffusers import StableDiffusionPipeline